AdaCore/training_material/courses/rust_essentials/200_error_handling/06-error_trait.rst

 * :rust:`'static` bound

   * Typically see :rust:`Box<dyn Error + 'static>`
-  * Ensures the error doesn't contain any temporary references
+  * Ensures error can live for entire program duration

-    * (Might disappear while the error is being passed around)
+    * Safe to pass across boundaries

 * You have a :rust:`dyn Error` but need to check if it's :rust:`Network` error